okeefeja/group-7-design-project/README.md

 Welcome to our exercise app, created for the Group Design Project module.\
 This app caters to fitness enthusiasts of all levels, offering a suite of features to track, plan, and enhance your workout and diet regimes.\
-Built with a comprehensive stack of languages and technologies including Typescript, Python, Express, MySQL, and Expo Go, our app delivers a seamless and interactive user experience.
+Built with a comprehensive stack of languages and technologies including Typescript, Python, Flask, MySQL, and Expo Go, our app delivers a seamless and interactive user experience.

 **FEATURES**